-Magazine is like this binding force that galvanizes the arts, creative, business, and lifestyle communities, and communicates talent and intent to the consumer.
+Magazine is like this binding force that galvanizes the arts, creative, fashion, business, and lifestyle communities, and communicates talent and intent to the consumer.
 Globally recognized mega stars like Rihanna posting her recent Allure cover, and Beyoncé posting her latest Vogue cover, are sound testament to this truth: No matter how established, how accomplished, how rich, or how famous an artist, entertainer, or celebrity becomes, magazine coverage elevates their perspective and extends their reach, expanding upon the scope and magnitude of their announced purpose and its associated project.
 Mags represent the Glow Up, the Reign Bow, etching effervescence in stone like hieroglyphic blunts encasing platinum sativa: Certified shiny high on sensational levels few are so fortunate to feel.

 • Frequency: Episodic